rbgt/Forex_data_collect_pipeline_gcp/README.md

 # GCP forex data collect pipeline
 In this project we implement a Data collection pipeline in GCP collecting forex data on the CHF/EUR pair We have the following component :
-- A Cloud Scheduler triggering the pipeline every day
+- A Cloud Scheduler triggering the pipeline every day though an HTTP GET request
 - A Containerized Flask API collecting the data from a Forex API and publishing the data to a PubSub topic
 - A Cloud PubSub stream processing service collecting the data
 - An ETL Apache Beam script to subscribe to our PubSub topic, transforming the data and sinking it to a BigQuery Datawarehouse (i.e. forex-pubsub-subscriber.py which is in an Apache Beam Jupyter Notebook)